 Born in Amsterdam in 1975 to a Dutch-Indonesian mother and a Croatian-Italian father, Brajkovic studied cabinet-making at the Meubelvakschool before enrolling at the Eindhoven Design Academy.
 He made his first Lathe chair for his final student show, in 2006, which was then exhibited to much acclaim at Salon Milan in the same year.
 Brajkovic first showed with Carpenters Workshop in 2008 and has since made five Lathe series.

 He created his first piece for David Gill, Banquette, in 2018, and is now represented by the gallery.
-Brajkovic lives and works between Amsterdam and Switzerland with his Hong Kong Chinese partner.
+Brajkovic lives and works between Amsterdam and Switzerland.